RfidResearchGroup/proxmark3/doc/cheatsheet.md

--k <key>        The current six byte key with write access -n <key>        The new key that will be written to the card -a <access>     The new access bytes that will be written to the card -x              Execute the commands aswell
+-k <key>        The current six byte key with write access -n <key>        The new key that will be written to the card -a <access>     The new access bytes that will be written to the card -x              Execute the commands as well

 pm3 --> script run hf_mf_format -k FFFFFFFFFFFF -n FFFFFFFFFFFF -x
 ```